Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Main results in nonasymptotic form

-We are now in the position to state our main results in a nonasymptotic form.
+We are now ready to present our main results in a nonasymptotic form.
+Following Remark~\ref{rmk: sign initialization}, we assume that the correlations are initialized positively, i.e., \(m_{ij}(\boldsymbol{X}_0)>0\) for every \(i,j \in [r]\).
+This allows us to drop the absolute values in the correlation terms in the statements below and ensures that all \(r\) spikes can be recovered up to a permutation (i.e., \(r_\textnormal{c}=r\) in Definition~\ref{def: greedy operation}).
+By definition, \(W_{i_1, \ldots, i_p}\) are i.i.d.\ centered sub-Gaussian random variables with parameter \(\sigma > 0\), meaning that for all \(t \in \R\),

+where \(K>0\) is an absolute constant.
+A more precise definition is given in~\eqref{eq: MGF sub-Gaussian}.
 Let \(T\) denote the number of iterations after which we terminate the online SGD algorithm.
-For any set \(\mathcal{E}\), let \(\mathcal{T}_{\mathcal{E}}\) denote the hitting time of the set \(\mathcal{E}\), i.e.,
+For any set \(\mathcal{E}\), we define the hitting time \(\mathcal{T}_{\mathcal{E}}\) of the set \(\mathcal{E}\) as